stakwork/sphinx-stack/docs/bots.md

 - `/bot search example`: will return your newly created example bot
 - `/bot install example`: will install the bot in your new tribe!
 - `/example test`: will run the "test" command in your bot!

+### make a change to the bo†

+Open the file under `./sphinx-stack/botSandBox/sphinx-example-bot/index.js` and edit the response under `case 'test'` now try calling that command again....
+CONGRATS!!
+You are offically a bot developer!